 Keep in mind that gasoline is highly volatile and some of the loose molecules that evaporated into the air may have been re-absorbed by other materials in the car as well.
 (Think: Headliner and seat cushions and so on).
 It may also be a good idea to use a household vaporizer to get to these out-of-the-contaminated-zone areas: Pour 4 to 6 oz.
 Nok-Out full strength into the reservoir of the vaporizer and turn it on.
 Allow the car to remain closed up overnight with the vaporizer running, then open the windows and allow it to air out thoroughly in the morning.

 Eliminating gasoline odor really is a tough assignment, even for Nok-Out.
 But don’t give up.
 I’m confident that if you are persistent you will eventually get it all.
-And don’t forget to use code DPL for 10% off your order when ordering Nok-Out or SNiPER at either NokOut.com or by calling Nok-Out HQ at 1-866-551-1927.
+Need more help?
+You can call Ted, Nok-Out HQ, 1-866-551-1927.